iirisarri/UIMP-phylo_pipeline/README.md

 - Rate heterogeneity among sites is specified with rates=gamma (+G), rates=inv (+I) or rates=invgamma (+I+G)
 Modify the lset line and add as many lset lines as required to specify all your models.

 Then, edit the line referring to MCMC by changing `mcmc` to `mcmcp`.
-Now the input file is ready.
+Also, you can decrease the number of generations to reduce waiting time (suggest)in order to speed up the anNow the input file is ready.
 If you had any problems formatting the nexus file, a input file can be found in `mrbayes/Conidae_supermatrix_partition.nex`.

 Let's run MrBayes.
 Setting `mcmcp` and running MrBayes interactively (`-i`) allow us to check that the infile is correct before actually running the program.
 ```